Zayitskin/Sound-of-TAS/README.md

 # Sound-of-TAS
 Python script that turns binary files into midi files.

+This readme is quite out of date, take all information with a grain of salt.

 The Mido library is required, and the full list of dependencies is listed in dependences.txt.

 Note that the midi will desync from the run if the midi is created from a standard dump.
 Instead, create the midi from a dump_frames_all instead for best results.